AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video-profiles.md

 If you choose not to use the option **[!UICONTROL Encode for adaptive streaming]**, be aware that all encoding presets that you add to the profile are treated as individual video renditions for single-bitrate streaming or progressive video delivery.
 Also, there is no validation to ensure that all the video renditions have the same aspect ratio.

-Depending on which mode you are running, the supported video format codecs are the following:
+The supported video format codecs are H.264 (.mp4) and WebM.

-* Dynamic Media-Scene7 mode: H.264 (.mp4)
-* Dynamic Media-Hybrid mode: H.264 (.mp4), WebM

 See also [Creating a video encoding profile for adaptive streaming](#creating-a-video-encoding-profile-for-adaptive-streaming).

 See also [Best Practices for Video Encoding](/help/assets/dynamic-media/video.md#best-practices-for-encoding-videos).

-To define advanced processing parameters for other asset types, see [Configuring Asset Processing](/help/assets/dynamic-media/config-dms7.md#configuring-asset-processing).
+To define advanced processing parameters for other asset types, see [Configuring Asset Processing](/help/assets/dynamic-media/config-dm.md#configuring-asset-processing).

 **To create a video profile for progressive streaming:**